weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 13: Evaluating Regular Expressions
+>
+> We defined both the syntax and the evaluation (matching) of regular expressions.
+Then, we claimed that the complexity class of regular expressions is identical to the complexity class of DFAs.
+We haven't yet proved the claim, but it is a powerful theorem!
+The slides are [here](assets/pdf/cs3120-class13-ink.pdf).
+>
+> PS6 is a programming assignment, posted on [Google Colab](https://colab.research.google.com/drive/1BpXmEzkzhle0YWTcWs3L9HOAUvF3Af16?usp=sharing).
+>
+> Feb 27, 2025

+{: .announce-title}
 > Class 12: Deterministic Finite Automata and Regular Expressions
 >
 > We went over the definition of DFA and its evaluation.
 Then, we introduced regular expressions.
 Both DFA and regular expressions are intesively used everyday in CS.
 The slides are [here](assets/pdf/cs3120-class12-ink.pdf).